sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

         - Begin built & test of Class-D amplifier (4)
         - Work with the team on integrating other modules in KiCad (2) Chuong Vo
-		-Finalize research of Arduino libaries for PWM/Signal Generation (2) -Begin to watch tutorials to understand KiCad usage (2) -Begin making a basic schematic for the ESP32 (1) Sierra Buckley
+		- Finalize research of Arduino libaries for PWM/Signal Generation (2)
+		- Begin to watch tutorials to understand KiCad usage (2)
+		- Begin making a basic schematic for the ESP32 (1) Sierra Buckley
 		- Redo work on PDS, block diagrams (2)
 		- get healthy (?)
 	Chris Crider
-		-Helped edit PDS (1)
+		- Helped edit PDS (1)
-		-began building prototype for tremolo and fuzz effects (3) -reviewing kicad to send over finalized effect schematics (2)
+		- began building prototype for tremolo and fuzz effects (3)
+		- reviewing kicad to send over finalized effect schematics (2)

 ##Blocked
 	Eric Sanman
 		- Wait for amplifier board to arrive
         - Wait for parts to arrive
 	Chuong Vo
-		-Nothing blocked
+		- Nothing blocked
 	Sierra Buckley
 		- none
 	Chris Crider
+		- none

 # PWM Hybrid Synth Weekly Progress Report
 #Report date: 2024-10-31

 ## Last Week (time in hours)
 	Team Review
-		-The product design Specification was completed and added to both Canvas and Git -Work Began on a Design Matrix and AHP Methodologies to officially pick a project -Design work began on Kikad for the priliminary schematic of the synthesizer.
+		- The product design Specification was completed and added to both Canvas and Git
+		- Work Began on a Design Matrix and AHP Methodologies to officially pick a project
+		- Design work began on Kikad for the priliminary schematic of the synthesizer.
-		-Began Testing individual circuit modules to ensure design works Eric Sanman
+		- Began Testing individual circuit modules to ensure design works

+	Eric Sanman
 		- Received boards from OSH Park (0)
         - Received parts from DigiKey (0)
         - Try to build one amplifier (4)
         - Amplifier works great, but the input rolls-off low freq. too qucikly.
 Making adjustments to component values on board (1)
-        - Update KiCad design based off of flaws (DC input, inductors wrong footprints), update schematic values (1) Chuong Vo
+        - Update KiCad design based off of flaws (DC input, inductors wrong footprints), update schematic values (1)

+	Chuong Vo
-		-Finished watching Kikad tutorial Video (2)
+		- Finished watching Kikad tutorial Video (2)
-		-Began to model seperate schematics on Kikad based on the chosen effects that the synthesizer can perform (1.5) -Began to write Arduino code for the PWM function (1) Sierra Buckley
+		- Began to model seperate schematics on Kikad based on the chosen effects that the synthesizer can perform (1.5)
+		- Began to write Arduino code for the PWM function (1)

+	Sierra Buckley
 		- redid PDS and block diagrams (2)
 		- started breadboarding effects (2)
 		- kicad adjustments (2)
 		- team effort on BOM (2)

 	Chris Crider
 		- continued breadboard work on effects (3)
 		- BOM (2)